bigwilliam/custom-site-template/README.md

 ## Overview
 This template will allow you to create a plain PHP dev environment using only `vvv-custom.yml`.

-The supported environments are:
-- A single site
-- A subdomain multisite
-- A subdirectory multisite

 # Configuration

 ### The minimum required configuration: